Barclays closes bank account of Christian charity supporting people with unwanted same-sex attraction

 The decision from Barclays comes amid a sustained campaign against CIT, which has received over 300 nuisance calls and hate messages, including rape and death threats against the family members of staff.

-The CIT email address has also been used by activists to sign up to porn sites such as PornHub, UK Lads, Lesbian Videos and a range of fetish sites.
+The CIT email address has also been used by activists to sign up to adult sites such as P0rnHub, UK Lads, Lesbian Videos and a range of other adult sites.

 Facebook and Instagram recently banned CIT posts that it claims are promoting conversion therapy, while earlier this month, Mailchimp and Paypal unilaterally terminated services to CIT without any notice or explanation, making it difficult for CIT to contact its supporters and receive donations.